Plan one loan cancellation criteria.

 Repayment process

 New-style student loans in the UK have a unique repayment system.
-After graduating, students start repaying their loans in the April after they finish their course and earn over £27,295 per year.
+After graduating, students repay their loans in April after finishing their course and earn over £27,295 per year.
 The repayments are automatically deducted from their paychecks each month.

 Loan write-off criteria